rukavishnikovmihail00/DrawContours/README.md

 # DrawContours
-Trying to draw contours on different pictures
+Trying to draw contours on people`s bodyes from video capture

 The project is still in development